mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 know, a team of owners or something like that, or is that completely, um, independent from, from start to end?
 **Amir:** [00:26:21] Yeah.
-I mean, honestly, like we don't have like final approval.
+I mean, honestly, like we don't have like final approvals.
 We actually don't really have a lot of like hierarchy inside this, but I mean, for instance, like something that's like very critical for us is kind of like code reviews are also just like, you know, design reviews getting input from, from others is kind of like the alpha and beta testing.